 - Ensure that as we serve customers, we do so without barriers based on income, ethnicity, race and other factors.

-- Continue to build relationships and partnerships with neighborhoods, community and service organizations and economic and business organizations to extend and expand our reach to all of our customers.
+- Continue to build relationships and partnerships with neighborhoods, community and service organizations, and economic and business organizations to extend and expand our reach to all our customers.

 - Provide products and services in ways that are culturally competent.